jagminderunsw/Nsw-Electricity-Demand-Forecasting/README.md

 ## About this portfolio version

-This repository is an independent reconstruction and extension of work I originally explored as part of a university group capstone project.
+This repository is an independent work I originally explored as part of a university group capstone project.

-For this portfolio version, I independently rebuilt the data preparation, exploratory data analysis, persistence baseline, XGBoost model, LSTM sequence model, Hyperband tuning, common-timestamp evaluation, residual analysis and final visualisations.
+For this portfolio version, I independently built the data preparation, exploratory data analysis, persistence baseline, XGBoost model, LSTM sequence model, Hyperband tuning, common-timestamp evaluation, residual analysis and final visualisations.
 The original group report addressed a broader research problem; the notebooks, experiments and results presented here were recreated for this individual portfolio.

 ## Tools